 - ABSTRACT_FILES A list of abstract classes, useful for wrappers.
-Usage: ABSTRACT_FILES(file1 file2 ..) - ADD_CUSTOM_TARGET Add an extra target to the build system that does not produce output, so it is run each time the target is built.
+Usage: ABSTRACT_FILES(file1 file2 ..) - ADD_CUSTOM_COMMAND Create new command within CMake.
+Usage: ADD_CUSTOM_COMMAND(SOURCE source COMMAND command TARGET target [ARGS [args...]]
+[DEPENDS [depends...]]
+[OUTPUTS [outputs...]])
+Add a custom command. - ADD_CUSTOM_TARGET Add an extra target to the build system that does not produce output, so it is run each time the target is built.
 Usage: ADD_CUSTOM_TARGET(Name [ALL] command arg arg arg ...)
 The ALL option is optional.
 If it is specified it indicates that this target should be added to the Build all target. - ADD_DEFINITIONS Add -D define flags to command line for environments.
 Usage: ADD_DEFINITIONS(-DFOO -DBAR ...)
 Add -D define flags to command line for environments. - ADD_DEPENDENCIES Add an dependency to a target Usage: ADD_DEPENDENCIES(target-name depend-target depend-target) Add a dependency to a target.
-This is only used to add dependecies between one executable and another.
-Regular build dependencies are handled automatically.

-- ADD_EXECUTABLE Add an executable to the project that uses the specified srclists Usage: ADD_EXECUTABLE(exename srclist srclist srclist srclist ...)
+This is only used to add dependencies between one executable and another.
+Regular build dependencies are handled automatically. - ADD_EXECUTABLE Add an executable to the project that uses the specified srclists Usage: ADD_EXECUTABLE(exename srclist srclist srclist ...)
+ADD_EXECUTABLE(exename WIN32 srclist srclist srclist ...)This command adds an executable target to the current directory.
+The executable will be built from the source files / source lists specified.
+The second argument to this command can be WIN32 which indicates that the executable (when compiled on windows) is a windows app (using WinMain)not a console app (using main).